StarManTheGamer/poly-newdocs/docs/objects/ui/UIImage.md

 ### Loading:bool { property }

-True if the image is loading.
+Returns whether or not the image is loading.

 **Example**